 Though you might not uncover everything you need to know, an employee background check can give you a good idea of what to expect.

-If you’re wondering how to do a background check on an applicant, then read on
+Learn how to do a background check on an applicant

 Look into Employment History

 A resume generally consists of a summary of the applicant’s past work titles and experiences.
 If the applicant has given their permission, contact former employers to confirm job duties, length of employment, past salary and more.
 If you come across inconsistencies, proceed with caution when offering a job opportunity to the applicant.

 Most job applications include references.
 References can be a good resource for learning more about a person before making a hiring decision.
 However, keep in mind that no one is ever going to list a reference who would speak negatively about them.

 You can take things a step further by asking the supplied references for additional references.
 Ask to speak to former colleagues as well as direct supervisors to give you a well-rounded idea of what the applicant is like to work with.

 A simple Google search can give you lots of information about a person.
 Be careful not to make snap judgments or believe everything you read.

 If you come across some information that concerns you, don’t hesitate to ask the applicant about it.
 There might be a reasonable explanation for the issue in question so give prospective employees the chance to defend themselves.

 Social media sites such as LinkedIn and Facebook can tell you a lot about a person as well.
 See who they are connected to on LinkedIn and who has endorsed them for certain skills.
 Facebook profiles can be very insightful as well, but remember that these posts are only snapshots and don’t always show a full picture.

 If you’re looking for a candidate with certain credentials such as a certification or degree in a specific field, you’ll want to confirm this information.
 Start by calling or emailing the university or school where they obtained said degree.